eromatiya/A-Personal-Arch-Installation-Guide/README.md

 $ reboot
 ```

-#### Install and Configure Network Manager
+#### Install and Configure Network Manager (Optional)

 As of now, we're using `iwd` if we're using wireless connection and `dhcpcd` if we're on wired connection.
-So it's time to install a GUI to connect to the internet.
+Of course, if you're a minimalist, these tools are enough.
+But if you want a GUI network manager like `network-manager`:

 1. Install network manager and its utilities.